CoCo-Snow/Simpledustry/README.md

 If there are sprites in this mod that look the exact same as in the Simplistic mod, I didn't steal them... we just have the same goal and the same base textures.

 If you want to help making this big mod, please read the [Contibuting](https://github.com/Yoru-Kitsune/Simpledustry/blob/main/CONTRIBUTING.md) page.

+If you want also the UI elements made for this mod, download the [ui-pack](https://github.com/Yoru-Kitsune/Simpledustry-ui-pack).